 Is this all we get?

 She was supposed to grow old and gray.
-Maybe even die peacefully in her sleep at age 102, after reaping the rewards of the years she saved for retirement, for our colleges.
-Damn, she even saved for the grandkids that life never meant to deny her; the children I could still have and she’d never meet if all this goes to hell in a hand basket.
+Maybe even die peacefully in her sleep at age 102, after reaping the rewards of the years she saved for retirement, for our colleges, for grandma’s funeral.
+Damn!
+She even saved for the grandkids that life never meant to deny her; the children I could still have and she’d never meet if all this goes to hell in a hand basket.

 A few hours ago she was stroking my hair, asking me if I was frightened.
 I bravely said no because there are absolutely no regrets as it concerns our history.
 She taught me to solve problems, to fight for what I had earned.
 Her spirit and passion fuel my own ambitions.
 I am who I am because she refused to accept anything less than my best effort; to love unconditionally, kindly and courageously.
 She never feared death and prepared me for this moment throughout my entire life.
 I just never thought the day would come so soon.
 I want to flee.
 To get on a plane and pretend everything’s okay.
 To not have to worry about chemo, surgery or last wills and testaments.
 We should be planning my sister’s wedding not shooing away a funeral.

 All I feel is anger.
 Pure unadulterated rage.
 Words elude me.
 I’m numb, fighting today for the win tomorrow.